 First things first, it’s important to know that lateness is particularly frowned upon in Portugal.
-This is seen as being terribly rude, so always aim to arrive a little early for your date to make sure you are off to a good start.
+This is terribly rude, so always aim to arrive a little early for your date to make sure you are off to a good start.
 And speaking of time, Portuguese people tend to eat their evening meal later than other European countries; rarely before 20:00.
-If you are planning a lunch date, be prepared for a hefty feast, as this is traditionally the largest meal of the day in Portugal.
-If, on the other hand, you are having dinner, be prepared to wait a little longer than usual to fill your belly.
+If you are planning a lunch date, you’re in for a hefty feast, as this is traditionally the largest meal of the day in Portugal.
+If, on the other hand, you are having dinner, prepare yourself to wait a little longer than usual to fill your belly.

 When you first meet someone in Portugal, it is best to greet them with a handshake.
 Furthermore, when a man greets a woman, he usually waits for her to offer her hand before engaging in one.
 Luckily for women, chivalry is an important part of dating in Portugal.
 Therefore, a man is likely to hold doors open for a woman, offer her his coat, and emphasize his romantic side.
 And as for the age-old check dance after a meal, the man will likely insist on paying.
 You may find Portuguese people to be quite animated, too.
 Having a conversation often involves plenty of hand gestures; perhaps more than you normally use.
 So there is a good chance you will enjoy lively discussions when dating a local.

-While Portuguese people aren’t as outwardly fashion-conscious as say the Italians or the French, there is a certain pride in being well turned out.
+While Portuguese people aren’t as outwardly fashion-conscious as say the Italians or the French, there is still a certain pride in looking good.
 Therefore, it’s not a good idea to wear ripped jeans on a date.
 Portuguese people tend to dress conservatively; this means women usually wear dresses or skirts and men wear a jacket and tie.
 As old-fashioned as it may seem, people in Portugal generally believe that clothes indicate social standing and success.
 So, if you want to make a dazzling first impression on your date, make sure you rock up wearing quality fabrics and garments.

-Portugal has a rich and varied culinary landscape, so you can expect your date to be more knowledgeable about food than most people you’ve met.
+There is a rich and varied culinary landscape in Portugal, so you can expect your date to be more knowledgeable about food than most people you’ve met.
 A local man or woman will likely talk enthusiastically about the unmissable delicacies in local restaurants.
 If you’re lucky, they might even share their secret family recipe with you, too.
 While Portuguese cuisine varies by region, if your partner is a good chef, you can expect to enjoy plenty of onions, garlic, tomato, and olive oil.
 Aside from food, country roots and heritage are particularly popular topics among Portuguese people.
 They tend to enjoy discussing their families and their traditions and will likely tell you all about their upbringing.